Fudgy brownies do not skimp on the butter or chocolate.

 delicious bites of baking information

 ChocolateChocolate Tracker: My Coca-Cola Cake (page 285, and following page) with its Coca-Cola Frosting (page 286) is a well-baked treat from my sweet ChocolateChocolate.
-The cake is exceptionally moist, bakes up easily, and feeds a sweet-loving crowd.
+The cake is exceptionally moist, bakes up easily, and feeds a crowd.

 i have a baking question

 The appetizer bread in Baking Style is delicious.
 If I want to customize it with other items, rather than salami (or pepperoni), what ingredients would you suggest?
 Even though you say that the bread should be served on baking day, it was also wonderful the next day.